dgamee/PyLintPushBot/README.md

 # PyLintPushBot

 PyLintPushBot is a Python utility that automates the process of linting and pushing Python code to a GitHub repository.
-It utilizes the Black code formatter for auto-formatting Python files and GitPython for handling Git operations.
+It utilizes the `autopep8` code formatter for auto-formatting Python files and GitPython for handling Git operations.
 This tool is designed to streamline code quality maintenance in your GitHub projects.

 ## Table of Contents